-Reggie is a dual threat athlete entering his fourth season at running back with the Carolina Panthers.
+Reggie is a dual threat athlete entering his fifth season at running back with the Washington Football Team.
 Reggie attended the University of Louisville, where he began his career as quarterback and transitioned to a player to fit the Cardinals' needs each year with touchdowns as a passer, runner, and receiver.
 Reggie finished his collegiate career at running back.
 Outside of the game he is motivated by community impact, providing mentorship, and being involved in initiatives that provide support and exposure to underserved communities.

 Jamal Brown singer/songwriter/producer native to Louisville Ky but born in Statesboro Ga began music at the early age 4 years old in baptist church singing in children’s choir with his twin brother Jamon.
 By the time he was 7 years old he was teaching himself to play piano and keyboard by ear.
 When he was 9 years old he and his brother began touring nationally in the internationally renown "West Louisville Boys Choir" at 9 years old.
 By the time he was 16 years old Jamal was already writing and producing his own music.
 Unlike most musicians these days he is true to his roots and upbringing coupled with being a musician himself arranging his own music.
 His smooth and raspy baritone vocals coupled with heavy gospel and R&B influences make him unique.
 The message and movement is love and truth.